freebsd-ita/gufi-blog/content/elk-2.md

 ```

-* may I suggest a service nginx reload?
+* may I suggest to reload nginx (with service nginx configtest && service nginx reload)?

 In _/usr/local/etc/logstash/logstash.conf_ we should have: